cfsworkload/blue-messenger/README.md

 ![Example](images/createautoscaling.jpg)

-You have now successfully binded "Monitoring and Analytics" and "Auto-Scaling" services to your web application
+You have now successfully binded "Monitoring and Analytics" and "Auto-Scaling" services to your web application.

 ## Fork project to personal Jazz Repo space